Near-Earth object: Highly rated risks

 Asteroid has a diameter of about a kilometer (0.6 miles), and an impact would therefore be globally catastrophic.
 Although this asteroid will not strike for at least 800 years and thus has no Torino scale rating, it was added to the Sentry list in April 2002 as the first object with a Palermo scale value greater than zero.
 The then-calculated 1 in 300 maximum chance of impact and +0.17 Palermo scale value was roughly 50% greater than the background risk of impact by all similarly large objects until 2880.
 After additional radar and optical observations, as of March 2025, the probability of this impact is assessed at 1 in 2,600.
 The corresponding Palermo scale value of −0.92 is the second-highest for all objects on the Sentry List Table.

 On December 24, 2004, five days after discovery, 370 m asteroid 99942 Apophis was assigned a 4 on the Torino scale, the highest rating given to date, as the information available at the time translated to a 1.6% chance of Earth impact in April 2029.
 As observations were collected over the next three days, the calculated chance of impact first increased to as high as 2.7%, then fell back to zero, as the shrinking uncertainty zone for this close approach no longer included the Earth.
 There was at that time still some uncertainty about potential impacts during later close approaches.
 However, as the precision of orbital calculations improved due to additional observations, the risk of impact at any date was eliminated and Apophis was removed from the Sentry Risk Table in February 2021.

 As of March 2025, was listed on the Sentry List Table with the highest chance of impacting Earth, at 1 in 10 on September 5, 2095.
 At only 7 m across, the asteroid however is much too small to be considered a potentially hazardous asteroid and it poses no serious threat: the possible 2095 impact therefore rates only −2.97 on the Palermo Scale.

 In January 2025, 55 m asteroid reached a 3 rating on the Torino scale for a possible impact on December 22, 2032, triggering an action plan to schedule observations with more powerful telescopes as the object recedes and gets dimmer, to determine its orbit with more precision and thus refine the impact risk prediction.
 In February 2025, the impact risk peaked at 1 in 32, then dropped below 1 in 1000 and the Torino scale rating was reduced to 0.
-As of 2 March 2025, the impact risk for the 2032 encounter was down to 1 in 120,000.
-By April, was on the other hand estimated to have a 4% chance of impacting a 70% waning gibbous moon on 22 December 2032 around 15:17 to 15:21 UTC.
+As of 2 March 2025, the impact risk to Earth for the 2032 encounter was down to 1 in 120,000.
+By April, was on the other hand estimated to have a 4% chance of impacting a 70% waning gibbous moon during the same encounter around 15:17 to 15:21 UTC.